Colonel Redl: Plot

 Colonel von Roden intervenes on Redl's behalf again, bringing him back to Vienna to serve as deputy chief of the counter-espionage branch of the Evidenzbureau.
-It's a nasty kind of job, since it entails spying on officers throughout the service, trying to identify those engaging in espionage activities for the Russians.
+It's a nasty job, since it entails spying on officers throughout the Austro-Hungarian Army, trying to identify those engaging in espionage activities.
 On Katalin's suggestion, Redl undertakes a loveless marriage of convenience in order to quell rumors of his homosexual proclivities.
 His wife, Clarissa, suffers from ill health and remains a distant figure in his life.

-Redl's single-minded devotion to duty draws him into the orbit of the heir to the crown, Archduke Franz Ferdinand, who is a ruthless schemer (whose ultimate objective is portrayed as to overthrow the Emperor in a coup d'état).
-Redl participates in one of the Archduke's plots, which involves setting up an aging Ukrainian officer for a dramatic fall so as to shake the army out of its complacency.
+Redl's single-minded devotion to duty draws him into the orbit of the heir to the throne, who is a ruthless schemer whose ultimate objective is portrayed as to overthrow the Emperor in a coup d'état.
+(This character is often assumed to be the Archduke Franz Ferdinand, but he is not named, and he is not biographically identical with any of the real archdukes; his politics "most closely resemble those of the deceased Rudolf.)
+Redl participates in one of the heir presumptive's plots, which involves setting up an aging Ukrainian officer for a dramatic fall so as to shake the army out of its complacency.
 The man is accidentally shot to death, however, during the search and seizure, negating the value of the plan.
-The Archduke then decides to make Redl the fall guy instead.
-Redl contributes to his own downfall by allowing himself to be seduced by an Italian officer.
-Redl is now doomed.
-Under arrest, he is given a service pistol with which to take his own life.
-It falls upon Kristof to provide Redl with the gun and order him to commit suicide.
+The heir to the throne then decides to make Redl the fall guy instead.
+Redl contributes to his own downfall by allowing himself to be seduced by an Italian officer and giving him military secrets to be passed to the Russians.
+The doomed Redl is arrested.
+It falls upon Kristof to provide him with a service pistol and order him to commit suicide.
 After experiencing anger, hesitation and despair, Redl finally shoots himself.
-The film ends with a brief depiction of the notorious assassination of the Archduke at Sarajevo, and the resulting chain of events leading to World War I.
+The film ends with a brief depiction of the assassination of the Archduke at Sarajevo and the beginning of World War I.